By Maggie Von Vogt

 In the next installment, we will learn more about the collective efforts between various groups to create the archive.

-Maggie Von Vogt is our Operations Coordinator.
+Maggie Von Vogt is our Operations Coordinator at Groundswell: Oral History for Social Change.
 She is an independent media maker, popular educator, and activist from Maine.
 She lived in El Salvador from 2008-2017, working as a workshop facilitator on participatory video and community media focused on social and environmental issues.
 Since moving to rural northern California in early 2017, the focus of her work has been facilitating communication between (majority Mexican) immigrant and nonimmigrant members of her community and supporting resilience-building in the immigrant community.
 She co-manages the Anderson Valley Adult School and is working on an oral history and photography project with stories from Salvadorans who have immigrated from and returned to El Salvador.
 In her free time she loves hiking with her dogs Little and Ramona, swimming, looking for otter, exploring new places, and anything that brings about a laugh.